insolar/observer/README.md

 #### Run and build
 To run observer node you should provide config file: `observer.yaml` (like described above) at working directory.

+You can generate it from `configuration/configuration.go` like this

+`make env`

 To build and run:

 `make all && ./bin/observer`